Provence: Prehistoric Provence

 The coast of Provence has some of the earliest known sites of human habitation in Europe.
 Primitive stone tools dating back 1 to 1.05 million years BC have been found in the Grotte du Vallonnet near Roquebrune-Cap-Martin, between Monaco and Menton.
-More sophisticated tools, worked on both sides of the stone and dating to 600,000 BC, were found in the Cave of Escale at Saint Estėve-Janson; tools from 400,000 BC and some of the first fireplaces in Europe were found at Terra Amata in Nice.
+More sophisticated tools, worked on both sides of the stone and dating to 600,000 BC, were found in the Cave of Escale at Saint-Estève-Janson; tools from 400,000 BC and some of the first fireplaces in Europe were found at Terra Amata in Nice.
 Tools dating to the Middle Paleolithic (300,000 BC) and Upper Paleolithic (30,000–10,000 BC) were discovered in the Observatory Cave, in the Jardin Exotique of Monaco.

 The Paleolithic period in Provence saw great changes in the climate.
-Two ice ages came and went, the sea level changed dramatically.
+Two ice ages came and went, and the sea level changed dramatically.
 At the beginning of the Paleolithic, the sea level in western Provence was 150 meters higher than today.
 By the end of the Paleolithic, it had dropped to 100 to 150 metres below the sea level today.
 The cave dwellings of the early inhabitants of Provence were regularly flooded by the rising sea or left far from the sea and swept away by erosion.

 The changes in the sea level led to one of the most remarkable discoveries of signs of early man in Provence.
 In 1985, a diver named Henri Cosquer discovered the mouth of a submarine cave 37 metres below the surface of the Calanque de Morgiou near Marseille.
 The entrance led to a cave above sea level.
 Inside, the walls of the Cosquer Cave are decorated with drawings of bison, seals, auks, horses and outlines of human hands, dating to between 27,000 and 19,000 BC.